nethakah/tick2trade/README.md

                                           tick2trade_csr (AXI-Lite from the PS)
 ```

 The order book is three levels, all LUTRAM.

-L3 hashes `order_ref_num` into 1024
+- L3 hashes `order_ref_num` into 1024 buckets 4 wide, all compared in the same
+  cycle, so lookup is a fixed number of cycles no matter how many collide.
-buckets 4 wide, compared in parallel so lookup is constant latency.
-L2 is a price
+- L2 is a price ladder per side (buy/sell).
-ladder per side.
-L1 is best bid and ask.
-Buckets are 640 bits and BRAM is 72 bits
+- L1 is best bid and ask.

-per port, so BRAM would have meant 4 sequential reads per lookup.
+Buckets are 640 bits and BRAM is 72 bits per port, so BRAM would have meant 4
+sequential reads per lookup.

 ## Layout